Isak Bjerkebo

-Isak Bjerkebo (born 19 January 2003) is a Swedish footballer who plays as a forward for IK Sirius in Allsvenskan.
+Kenneth Viktor Isak Bjerkebo (born 19 January 2003) is a Swedish professional footballer who plays as a forward for Allsvenskan club IK Sirius.

+Club career

-He hails from Stoby, Hässleholm Municipality, and started his youth career with Hässleholms IF.
-Bjerkebo then joined Malmö FF at the age of 13, successively playing for their U15, U17, U19 and U21 teams.
-Among others, he played and scored several goals in the 2021–22 UEFA Youth League group stage, lastly on away ground against Juventus.
-For Sweden's youth national teams, Bjerkebo was selected for Sweden U16 in 2019, appearing in 7 matches and scoring 1 goal.
+Bjerkebo hails from Stoby, outside Hässleholm, and started his youth career with Hässleholms IF in 2008.
+When he was 12, he scored 4 goals in a 6–4 win vs. Malmö FF, and was subsequently invited to play with Malmö FF for several youth tournaments.
+Bjerkebo then joined Malmö FF at the age of 13, also enrolling at the Malmö Sports Elementary School, successively playing for the club's U15, U17 and U19 teams.
+In 2021, he played and scored 4 goals in the 2021–22 UEFA Youth League group stage, the last one on away ground against Juventus.

 In the summer of 2022, Bjerkebo started his senior career when Allsvenskan team Kalmar FF managed to sign him.
-He made his Allsvenskan debut in July 2022.
-Despite scoring his first Allsvenskan goal a month later, he did not became a regular in Kalmar's team.
+He made his Allsvenskan debut on 17 July 2022 away from home against AIK.
+Despite scoring his first Allsvenskan goal a month later on 14 August 2022 against Djurgården, he did not become a regular in Kalmar's team.
 As playing time waned significantly in 2023, Bjerkebo was loaned to Superettan team Skövde AIK in the summer.
-He continued in Superettan's Varbergs BoIS from 2024, taking the same path as former Skövde manager Tobias Linderoth.
+He moved permanently to Superettan team Varbergs BoIS in 2024, taking the same path as former Skövde manager Tobias Linderoth.
 The 2024 Superettan campaign became successful for Bjerkebo as he scored 11 league goals.

-After starting the 2025 season playing for Varberg in the 2024-25 Svenska cupen, he was picked up by IK Sirius, thus returning to Allsvenskan.
+After starting the 2025 season playing for Varberg in the 2024–25 Svenska Cupen in February and March, he was picked up by IK Sirius, thus returning to Allsvenskan.
+In the 2025–26 Svenska Cupen, Bjerkebo was noted for scoring the winning goal in the quarter-final against IFK Göteborg.
+He continued his fine form in 2026 Allsvenskan, scoring 8 goals in the first 7 games, as Sirius topped the league.

+International career

+For Sweden's youth national teams, Bjerkebo was selected for Sweden U16 in 2019.
+He appeared in 7 matches and scored 1 goal.